The (Ugly) Truth About Baby Food Pouches

 Creating a shelf-stable pouch of baby food

 Shelf-stable means that the food can sit on a shelf without refrigeration or spoilage for quite some time.
 Jarred shelf-stable baby food lasts for about two years.
 Pouch-stored shelf-stored baby food lasts for one year.
 This lets supermarkets and baby food companies take their time in selling the product because they don’t have to worry about spoilage.

 Unfortunately, the way they create shelf-stable food isn’t exactly good for its nutritional value.
 They have to use processes that remove the causes of spoilage (the bad stuff), but these same processes also reduce nutrition (the good stuff).

 First, most shelf-stable baby food companies don’t process raw vegetables and fruits themselves.
-They buy it from other companies in the form of a puree or a concentrate.
+They buy them from other companies in the form of a puree or a concentrate.
 These purees and concentrates start by chopping and washing vegetables and grinding them down (which heats up the puree.)
-Next, stones, skins, and seeds are removed, but along with these the fiber is also removed.
+Next, stones, skins, and seeds are removed, but along with these, the fiber is also removed.
 This creates a smooth consistency, but babies need fiber!

 Now, enter baby food companies: